alan-turing-institute/hub23-deploy/billing/README.md

 python calculate_billing.py
 ```

-This will output the total monthlyly cost of the ACR and Kubernetes cluster with and
+This will output the total monthly cost of the ACR and Kubernetes cluster with and
 without a contingency.
 By default, the script calculates a 10% contingency but other
 contingencies may be calculated by parsing the `--contingency [-c]` flag.